jjb/votefwd/README.md

 These voter records consist of randomized names and addresses.
 The voter file import process doesn't yet account for different formats from different states.
 That's a work-in-progress.

+#### Start devloping

+	npm run start-dev

 #### Run client-side tests

 	npm test

 #### Run server-side tests

+Note: currently, the server must be already running for these server-side tests, such as they are, to succeed.

 	npm run test-server

-Currently, the server must be running for these server-side tests, such as they are, to succeed.
-I guess they're more like integration tests.

-#### Start devloping

-	npm run start-dev